wuhy/inline-resource/README.md

     }
     ```

-* inlineAll - `boolean` `optional` whether inline all local resources referred by the processed file, by default `false`, specify which resource need to be inline manually. **Notice** if setting `true`, you should manuall specify which resource type you want to inline all using the following resource type option, e.g., setting `css: true`, it will inline all css files.
+* inlineAll - `boolean` `optional` whether inline all local resources referred by the processed file, by default `false`, specify which resource need to be inline manually using url inline query param. **Notice** if setting `true`, you should manuall specify which resource type you want to inline all using the following resource type option, e.g., setting `css: true` or `css: {/*options*/}`, it will inline all css files.

 * inlineParamName - `string` `optional` by default `_inline`, specify the inline resource like: